-Is all of the document embraced by that privilege?
+- Is the entire document embraced by that privilege?

-Was part of the communication shared with a third-party?
+-Was part of the communication shared with a third-party?

 Is the reason deliberative process?
 Does the ENTIRE record raise privacy concerns (e.g. a tax return) or only parts (e.g. a work email that has a post-script about a medical procedure)?